sculptor/sculptor.github.io/documentation/developers-guide.md

 There are two ways to generate database creation SQL script (DDL).
 Select between:

 1. Enable the `hibernate3-maven-plugin hbm2ddl` in `pom.xml`.
-The archetype generates settings for it, but it is commented out.
+The [Maven archetype][5] generates settings for it, but it is commented out.
-The default settings is to generate the ddl script every time in the build phase `process-classes`.
+The default settings is to generate the DDL script every time in the build phase `process-classes`.
 You can change that by removing the `<phase>process-classes</phase>` in the `execution` section of the plugin definition in `pom.xml`.
 In that case you need to run the generation when needed with `mvn hibernate3::hbm2ddl`.